rillonline/writing/kearsarge/kearsarge.md

 "NO," my dad said.

-I expected he would not want me to ink he was afraid.
+I expected he would not want me to think he was afraid.

 We negotiated the bounce tube easily and walked into a large room.
 Its windows were covered with a privacy screen.
 Holograms of three people,